X16Community/x16-smc/README.md

 - 0x41 I2C_CMD_GET_KEYCODE_FAST, returns a key code if available, otherwise the request is NACKed.
 - 0x42 I2C_CMD_GET_MOUSE_MOV_FAST, returns a mouse packet if available, otherwise the request is NACKed.
 - 0x43 I2C_CMD_GET_PS2DATA_FAST, returns both keycode and mouse packet, first a key code (1 byte) and then a mouse packet (3..4 bytes).
-If only one of them are available, the other will be reported as 0.
+If only one of them is available, the other will be reported as 0.
 If neither one is available, the request is NACKed.

 ## Start bootloader (0x8f)